1 Introduction

 - The libpcap/Npcap is a specific driver that takes the frames from the network and offers them to the Dumpcap capture engine.

-- When you open a saved pcapng file in Wireshark, you use the Wiretap library to offer the saved frames to the Core engine.
+- When you open a saved PCAPng file in Wireshark, you use the Wiretap library to offer the saved frames to the Core engine.

 1.2.
 When to use Wireshark?